arishuynhvan/wordpress-beginner/README.md

 Visit http://docs.c9.io for support, or to learn more about using Cloud9 IDE.
 To watch some training videos, visit http://www.youtube.com/user/c9ide

+## Motivation

+This is for exploring the possibilities of wordpress and double check if rebuilding a site for MakerWale is in deed necessary

 ## Archive entire site

 This is not only applicable to wordpress